schrockwell/bodyguard/README.md

 ## Policies

-To implement a policy, add `@behaviour Bodyguard.Policy` to a context, then define `authorize(action, user, params)` callbacks, which must return:
+To implement a policy, add `@behaviour Bodyguard.Policy` to a context, then define an `authorize(action, user, params)` callback, which must return:

 - `:ok` or `true` to permit an action
 - `:error`, `{:error, reason}`, or `false` to deny an action

 Don't use these callbacks directly - instead, go through `Bodyguard.permit/4`.
-This will convert any keyword-list `params` into a map, and will coerce the callback result into a strict `:ok` or `{:error, reason}` result.
-The default failure `reason` is `:unauthorized` unless specified otherwise in the callback.
+This will convert keyword-list `params` into a map, and will coerce the callback result into a strict `:ok` or `{:error, reason}` result.
+The default failure result is `{:error, :unauthorized}`.

-Also provided are `Bodyguard.permit?/4` (returns a boolean) and `Bodyguard.permit!/5` (raises `Bodyguard.NotAuthorizedError` on failure).
+Helpers `Bodyguard.permit?/4` and `Bodyguard.permit!/5` are also provided.

 ```elixir
 # lib/my_app/blog/blog.ex